brett8883/DJI_Super-Patcher/readme.md

    - Fixed visual issue where cmd window would not size large enough to view entire line
    - Fixed issue where Super Tools folder would not delete at runtime

+-Added error logging for adb commands.
+If user indicates super-Patcher wasnt sucessfull the errorlog file will be generated and deposited in the main Super-Patcher folder

 -------------------------------------------------------------------------------------------------------------------------

 Super-Patcher now supports the following aircraft and firmwares: